 Code review assignments will also contain a corresponding reading assignment.
 Students will complete reading(s), write responses to provided questions, and submit answers through a Google Form.

 Although this class is not meant to be “killer”, it is a lot of work.
 On the other hand, you're going to learn a lot of material.
 All of the assignments build on top of one another.
 We will also assess severe grading penalties to late assignments.
 Therefore, it is imperative that you manage your time effectively.
 There will be no rest days between projects.
 Start early, and spread out your work.

-You must hand in a version of every project that passes minimum functionality in order to pass the course.
+You must hand in a version of 2 out of the 3 major projects (Stars, Maps 1-2, Maps 3-4) that passes minimum functionality in order to pass the course.
 Each project handout specifies minimum functionality, but in general it requires passing the basic test suite and having a functional GUI.
 However, merely producing a working version of each project is not necessarily enough to guarantee you a passing grade.
 It is just an extra requirement.

 Assignments are not only graded on their functionality: there will be a large emphasis placed on good software engineering practices.
 In general, functionality will not be worth much more than half the credit for any project.
 This means that we will expect you to produce readable, well-documented, and well-tested code.

 - 40%: Term Project

 Late handins will be penalized 20% per day late.
 A day begins at 6pm after the assignment is due and ends 24 hours later.
 Assignments more than two days late will not be graded.
 As assignments handed in more than two days late without an extension will not be graded, this mans you cannot use more than two late days on any one assignment.
 The Maps checkpoint and the term project may not be handed in late.